 - Research in the Journal of Cooperative Education has found that, upon graduation, students who co-op have starting salaries that are significantly higher than non-co-op graduating seniors.

-- All five colleges participate in the Co-op/Internship (Applied Learning) Program; however, not all majors participate in the program.
+- All six colleges participate in the Co-op/Internship (Applied Learning) Program; however, not all majors participate in the program.